JBris/linux-package-search/README.md

 Cache keys use the pattern {command}-{distribution}-{package}.

 A fallback in-memory cache is also included should Redis be unavailable.
 Set `NODE_CACHE_BACKEND` to `memory` to enable this cache.

+### Elasticsearch

+Content can be indexed into Elasticsearch to enable full-text search functionality.

+`ES_JAVA_OPTS` can be used to allocate the amount of memory available to the JVM.
+The default value is `"ES_JAVA_OPTS=-Xmx1024m -Xms1024m"`.
+You may increase or decrease these values to fit your own requirements.

+The Elasticsearch container is initially configured to use a single node cluster for local development.
+Comment out the `DISCOVERY_TYPE` from the docker-compose file (or override the Elasticsearch configuration using another docker-compose file) to enable multi-node clustering.
+Change `ELASTICSEARCH_CLUSTER_INITIAL_MASTER_NODES` to specify which nodes should be available in a cluster.

+Search results are cached by Redis, initially using the query string as a key.